Cushione/veggie_garden/README.md

 ### New Game
 ![New Game](assets/docs/new-game.png)
-- If a user wants to play a new game, he has to enter a username.
+- If a user wants to play a new game, the user has to enter a username.
 The username does not have to be unique and can be reused for every new game.
 - Afterwards, a new unique game ID is generated, that can be used to resume a game in progress.
 - While the game is loading, the storyline of the game is displayed.

 ### Resume Game
 ![Resume Game](assets/docs/resume-game.png)
-- If a user wants to resume an existing, unfinished game, he has to enter the game ID.
+- If a user wants to resume an existing, unfinished game, the user has to enter the game ID.
 - If the user enters a valid game ID, the game is loaded and then started.

 ### Game